Ngô Xuân Quýnh

-Ngô Xuân Quýnh (16 March 1933 – 25 December 2005) was a Vietnamese football manager and former footballer.
+Ngô Xuân Quýnh (16 March 1933 – 25 December 2005) was a Vietnamese football player and manager.

 Early life

 Ngô was born on 16 March 1933 in Nghệ An, French Indochina and is a native of the province.
 Growing up, he played football with his friends using grapefruits as balls and attended the Army Academy in Vietnam.

 Career

 Ngô spent his entire playing career with Vietnamese side Thể Công and was part of the club's first squad, helping them win three league titles.
 In 1967, he was appointed as a youth manager of Thể Công.